giusesorrentino/labtoolbox/CODE_OF_CONDUCT.md

 - Users are encouraged to acknowledge the intellectual contributions of others and cite appropriately.
 - Any commercialization of the software must respect the licensing terms and the spirit of openness under which it was released.

--->
+## Author’s Ethical Requests

 This project is released under the MIT License, which allows anyone to use, modify, and distribute the software, including for commercial purposes.

-However, I kindly ask users and developers to respect the spirit of open collaboration by adhering to the following ethical guidelines:
+However, I kindly ask users and developers to respect the spirit of open collaboration by adhering to the following personal requests:

 - **Do not sell this software as-is** without providing substantial added value.
 - **Do not use this software in a way that misleads others** into thinking you are the original author.